Vertical Federated Learning: Challenges, Methodologies and Experiments: Introduction

-The success of VFL is primarily owing to its application scenarios~\cite{Fu2021VF2Boost}, such as Fedlearner\footnote{https://github.com/bytedance/fedlearner} in bytedance and Angel PowerFL\footnote{https://data.qq.com/powerfl} in Tencent.
+The success of VFL is primarily owing to its application scenarios~\cite{Cheng2020Federated,Fu2021VF2Boost}, such as Fedlearner\footnote{https://github.com/bytedance/fedlearner} in bytedance and Angel PowerFL\footnote{https://data.qq.com/powerfl} in Tencent.
 Indeed, compared with independent training or HFL, VFL can exploit more/deeper attribute dimensions, and obtain a better learning model.
-One of its typical usage scenarios, which is the focus of this paper, is that a few participants (organizations) collaboratively train a model with vertically partitioned data but labels of these attributes are owned by only one participant.
-For example, a car insurance company with limited user attributes might want to improve the risk evaluation model by incorporating more attributes from other businesses, e.g., a bank, a taxation office, etc. The role of the other participants is simply providing additional feature information without directly disclosing their data to other participants, and in return, obtain financial and/or reputational rewards.
-In addition, VFL also requires consistently fewer resources from a participating client compared with data sharing directly, enabling lightweight and scalable distributed training solutions.
-However, up to now, few efforts have been spent on investigating the core challenges and methodologies of this VFL framework.
+One of its typical usage scenarios, which is the focus of this paper, is that a few participants collaboratively train a model with distributed attributes but labels of these attributes are owned by only one participant.
+For example, a car insurance company with limited user attributes might want to improve the risk evaluation model by incorporating more attributes from other businesses, e.g., a bank, a taxation office, etc. The role of the other participants is simply providing additional feature information without directly disclosing their data, and in return, obtain financial and/or reputational rewards.
+In addition, VFL also requires consistently fewer resources from the participating client compared with data sharing directly, enabling lightweight and scalable distributed training solutions.
+However, up to now, few efforts have been spent on investigating the core challenges and methodologies of this ML framework.

 Inspired by this research gap, in this article, we investigate the potential challenges as well as methodologies for VFL systems.
-Specifically, we first propose a general VFL framework.
+Specifically, we first propose a general framework on VFL in details.
 Then, we clarify the key differences between VFL and HFL, including data characteristics of participants, exchanged messages and model structures.
 Furthermore, we discuss potential unique challenges and possible solutions.
-Finally, we conduct extensive experiments using several real-world data sets to evaluate the effectiveness of the proposed solutions.
+Finally, we have conducted three typical experiments, e.g., differential privacy (DP) aided VFL, compression empowered communication efficiency, and splitting design for resource allocation.
+The remainder of this article is organized as follows.
+The next section introduces the basic model of VFL and key differences between VFL and HFL.
+Then we illustrate challenges in developing VFL in Section~\ref{sec:challenges}, and provide probable solutions for these challenges in Section~\ref{sec:solutions}.
+In Section~\ref{sec:experi_results}, three typical experiments have been conducted to evaluate the proposed solutions.
+Finally, conclusions are drawn in Section~\ref{sec:conclusions}.